 According to Burnett, the freemium pricing model “is an example of a millennial-friendly business-to-business deployment” which allows us to experience your product prior to purchase.

-Dropbox’s freemium offering allows “users to see how easy it is to backup and share their files using the Dropbox platform,” says Sujan Patel.
+Dropbox’s freemium offering allows “users to see how easy it is to backup and share their files using the Dropbox platform,” says Sujan Patel, co-founder of Right Inbox.
 Dropbox is further attractive to millennials because they allow backups from anywhere, including mobile devices (where we spend the majority of our time).

 Have a high quality product with a seamless user experience.